travis-ci/dpl/README.md

   --symbols_file FILE                 Path to the symbols file (type: string) --testers_groups GROUPS             Tester groups to be notified about this build (type: string, e.g.: e.g.
                                       group1,group1)
-  --notify                            Send an email with a changelog to your users --auto_update                       Automaticall upgrade all the previous installations of this app this version --video_quality QUALITY             Video quality settings (one of: high, medium or low (type: string, default:
+  --[no-]notify                       Send an email with a changelog to your users --[no-]auto_update                  Automaticall upgrade all the previous installations of this app this version --video_quality QUALITY             Video quality settings (one of: high, medium or low (type: string, default:
                                       high)
   --screenshot_interval INTERVAL      Interval at which screenshots are taken, in seconds (type: integer, known
                                       values: 1, 2, 10)
   --max_duration DURATION             Maximum session recording length (max: 24h) (type: string, default: 10m, e.g.:
                                       20m or 1h)
-  --data_only_wifi                    Send video and recorded metrics only when connected to a wifi network.
+  --[no-]data_only_wifi               Send video and recorded metrics only when connected to a wifi network.
-  --record_on_background              Collect data while the app is on background.
+  --[no-]record_on_background         Collect data while the app is on background.
   --[no-]video                        Video recording settings (default: true) --metrics METRICS                   Comma_separated list of metrics to record (type: string, see:
                                       http://docs.testfairy.com/Upload_API.html)
-  --icon_watermark                    Add a small watermark to the app icon --advanced_options OPTS             Comma_separated list of advanced options (type: string, e.g.: option1,option2)
+  --[no-]icon_watermark               Add a small watermark to the app icon --advanced_options OPTS             Comma_separated list of advanced options (type: string, e.g.: option1,option2)

 Common Options:

   --run CMD                           Command to execute after the deployment finished successfully (type: array
-                                      (string, can be given multiple times)) --skip_cleanup                      Skip cleaning up build artifacts before the deployment --help                              Get help on this command
+                                      (string, can be given multiple times)) --[no-]skip_cleanup                 Skip cleaning up build artifacts before the deployment --help                              Get help on this command

 Examples: